nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/gitrepository.md

 ```

 !!! note
-    While virtual machines are always uniquely identified by their name, it is possible for devices associated with different sites and/or tenants to share an identical name.
+    While virtual machines are always uniquely identified by their name, it is possible for devices associated with different locations and/or tenants to share an identical name.
 Currently, Nautobot is unable to automatically apply local config context via Git to devices that have a non-globally-unique name (or no name at all).

 ### Configuration Context Schemas